ahens000/sync/readme.md

-This is test file
+Hello, This is Sneha.
-To try fetch command
+Check push.